-But you’re here now, I’m still breathing and fifty years haven’t passed.
-What may happen isn’t the same as what will happen.
+But you’re here now, I’m still breathing and fifty years haven’t passed; there is still time, still hope.
 Listen to my story while I’m still here, told in my words.
 Listen carefully and listen well, if you ever did mean your ‘never again’.

 Adapted from Gulruy’s poem Whispering ‘Never Again’

 In high school, we had two blackboards.
 One at the front of the class, on which we had our lessons, and the other, at the back of the class.
-The one at the back was decorated with Chinese state propaganda and some rubbish about Chairman Mao.
+The one at the back was adorned with displays of Chinese state messaging, including expressions of loyalty towards Chairman Mao.
 One day, the board at the back was vandalized; a few letters were changed so what had been praises for Mao were now insults.
-Our teacher was livid.
-She interrogated us as though we’d robbed a bank.
-She suspected me for some reason and locked me up in an empty room for two hours, pressuring me to confess.
-I wasn’t the vandal, so I was defiant; how dare she lock me up without any evidence?

 When I think about the story now, I can’t help but marvel at the insanity of her actions.
-We were all Uyghur — she was Uyghur too — but she was so sold to the Chinese Communist Party (CCP) ideology that a simple school vandal made her react this way.
-What’s more is that if anyone of us had been caught, even as minors, we would’ve been blacklisted by the authorities.
-The black dot would mean we wouldn’t get into universities or hired by companies.
+We were all Uyghur — she was Uyghur too — but she was so thoroughly indoctrinated by the Chinese Communist Party (CCP) ideology that a minor school vandal provoked such a reaction from her; being caught for such vandalism, even as minors, would’ve meant being blacklisted by the authorities.
+The black dot would mean we wouldn’t get into universities or be hired by companies.
 She knew that turning in any one of her students would ruin their future — and she still did it.

-My teacher was the product of a systematic brainwashing program that began long before she was even born.
+My teacher was the product of a systematic social conditioning program that began long before she was born.
 Let me take you back, as far back as I can go, to relate the beginning of this lived Orwellesque dystopia through the personal accounts of my family.
 Let’s go to 1930.

 The East Turkestan region has always been a perpetually war-ridden land, much like its twin region, Afghanistan.
-My grandfather was of the Warlord Era; a time when we were under the Xinjiang clique, ruled by various Chinese autocrats and bad politics.
+My grandfather was of the Warlord Era; a time when we were under the Xinjiang clique, ruled by various Chinese autocrats and dysfunctional politics.
 My grandfather ran schools to preserve Uyghur literacy amid Chinese imperialism.
 His is a long story.
-One that involves raising orphans with his wife — my grandmother — running schools, resistance and then incarceration and torture by the authorities; he passed away at a very young age, still in his early 30s.
-It was after his passing, in the 1930s, that the growing sentiments of an Uyghur identity led to East Turkestan’s brief success in wrestling power away from Chinese imperialists to establish her own nation.
-I say “briefly” because the nation crumpled quickly to be taken over by Chairman Mao who brought back “Xinjiang”.
-Mao was no ordinary military leader — he had a vision, an ideology and above all, menacing power and influence.
+One that involves raising orphans with his wife, running schools, resistance and then incarceration and torture by the authorities; he passed away at a very young age, still in his early 30s.
+It was after his passing, in the 1930s, that the growing sentiments of an Uyghur identity led to a brief success in wrestling power away from Chinese imperialists to establish an Uyghur nation by the name of East Turkestan.
+But the young nation was quickly taken over by Chairman Mao who brought back “Xinjiang”; Mao was no ordinary military leader — he had a vision, an ideology and above all, menacing power and influence.
 And so started the communist rule.

 The Cultural Revolution